 The "A" side of design focuses on the creative skills inherent to every design discipline.
 The "B" side focuses on the "business" aspects necessary in creating a sustainable professional practice.
 This course explores the fundamentals of promotion, business development, and fiscal responsibility necessary to maintaining viable organizations; whether in the form of sole practitioner or incorporated business entities.
 Understanding the roles of marketing executives, strategic planners, account services, and production personnel as players working together with designers on the final creative deliverable is the key to entering the professional market and differentiate the individual as a "strategic design thinker".

 An introduction to the visual and verbal vocabularies of design and color theory as they relate to graphic design.

-This introductory course will present the use of image, text, animation, audio, and video in digital media objects such as CD-ROMS and websites.
-Underlying the introduction to media and media types, the class will focus on the use of the computer as a media development system.
+This introductory course will present the concepts and issues related to image, text, audio, and videos in the new media objects such as websites and mobile applications.
+The class will focus on the principles of user-centered design in the creation of immersive, interactive products.